TheDragonCode/laravel-deploy-operations/docs/how-to-use/rollback.md

 # 2022_10_12_021841_some    3  // will be canceled
 ```

-## Roll Back & Action Using A Single Command
+## Roll Back & Operation Using A Single Command

-The `actions:refresh` command will roll back all of your actions and then execute the `actions` command.
+The `operations:refresh` command will roll back all of your actions and then execute the `actions` command.
 This command effectively re-creates your entire
 database:

 ```
-php artisan actions:refresh
+php artisan operations:refresh
 ```

-You may roll back & re-run a limited number of actions by providing the `step` option to the `refresh` command.
+You may roll back & re-run a limited number of operations by providing the `step` option to the `refresh` command.
 For example, the following command will roll back &
-re-run the last five actions:
+re-run the last five operations:

 ```
-php artisan actions:refresh --step=5
+php artisan operations:refresh --step=5
 ```

-## Drop All Actions & Rerun Actions
+## Drop All & Rerun Operations

-The `actions:fresh` command will drop all actions records from the actions table and then execute the actions command:
+The `operations:fresh` command will drop all operations records from the operations table and then execute the operations command:

 ```
 php artisan actions:fresh